Melissa Doughty, President

 John Newlin, co-founder and executive director

-Patty Carton, co-founder and assistant director
+Patty Carton, co-founder and co-executive director

 Patty started her career as a pediatric physical therapist, and early on she combined her love of horses with her skills as a therapist, starting a nonprofit in 1993 for people with disabilities called Riding to The Top (RTT) Therapeutic Riding Center, which is now located in Windham, Maine.
 Since then, she has worked at RTT as the executive director, volunteer coordinator, program director, board member, and riding instructor.
 Patty has also worked a massage therapist, and has run a fiber summer camp for children at Scatter Good Farm, teaching animal husbandry, sheep wool processing, spinning, knitting and crocheting.
 Most recently, she has begun a new career, tutoring dyslexic children in reading skills.
 In addition, she has served as a coordinator for numerous nonprofit fundraising and community-building events.
 For fun and relaxation, Patty enjoys cross country skiing, kayaking, singing, campfires, board games, and spending time with family and friends.